Understanding Tree Removal Regulations in Logan City

 Penalties for Non-Compliance

-Unauthorized tree removal can result in significant penalties, including fines and mandatory replanting orders.
+Unauthorised tree removal in Logan can result in significant penalties, including fines and mandatory replanting orders.
 It's crucial to ensure all necessary approvals are obtained before proceeding with any vegetation clearing.

 Need Assistance?